 A second analysis was conducted to examine the multicollinearity of the predictor variables.
-As Fields (2009) noted, if predictor variables are highly correlated it is very challenging to examine the "unique estimates of the coefficients...values become interchangeable," (p.223) leading to a biased regression model.
+As Fields (2010) noted, if predictor variables are highly correlated it is very challenging to examine the "unique estimates of the coefficients...values become interchangeable" (p.223) leading to a biased regression model.
 No multicollinearity concerns were identified in this process; thereby, permitting further regression analyses using the negative binomial approach.

-Accuracy was assessed using ROC/AUC analyses.
-ROC analysis was selected because it simultaneously measures specificity and sensitivity of the assessment and is not influenced by low base rates (like reoffending).
+Accuracy was assessed using ROC/AUC analyses (receiver operating characteristics/area under the curve analysis).
+ROC analysis was selected because it simultaneously measures specificity and sensitivity of the assessment, and is not influenced by low base rates (like reoffending).
 The AUC statistic conveys the probability that a randomly selected repeat offender would have a more deviant score than a randomly selected offender who has not reoffended (Craig & Beech, 2009).
-To facilitate this analysis a binary variable was created using probation revocations, $\theta$ =non-recidivist; t=recidivist and risk range percentiles for each scale were used.
+To facilitate this analysis a binary variable was created using probation revocations, $\theta = non-recidivist$ ; I=recidivist.